 Understanding the Design of a Progressive Lens to Solve Problems

 In this picture above you have the most important spots marked up on the left side in a progressive lens.
 On the right side however you can see what you will experience looking through the progressive lenses.
-What is pretty obvious to see the upper half of the lens will give you a lot of width to perform eye movements in the horizontal and still get a clear vision.
+What is pretty obvious to see the upper half of the lens will give you a lot of widths to perform eye movements in the horizontal and still get a clear vision.

 As you lower your look to read or to look something up on your laptop you should use the lower half of the progressive lens design.
 And if this corridor for clear vision is not perfectly centered for you blurry vision will set in immediately.
 This is the reason why: